EtymoIO/EvolvingGraphs.jl/doc/overview.rst

 * A variety of data types for working with evolving graphs.

-  - [x] TimeEdge
+  - TimeEdge
+  - WeightedTimeEdge
+  - TimeGraph
-  - [x] EvolvingGraph
+  - EvolvingGraph
-  - [ ] WeightedEvolvingGraph
+  - WeightedEvolvingGraph

-* State of the art algorithms for computing centrality on evolving graphs.
+* a collection of evolving graph algorithms.

-  - [ ] metric
-  - [x] Katz centrality
+  - Katz centrality
-  - [ ] betweenness centrality
+  - random evolving graph
+  - more algorithms are being implemented

 * io

-  - [x] read in Evolving Graph Exchange Format file
+  - read data from Evolving Graph Exchange Format file.
-  - [ ] write a graph in Evolving Graph Exchange Format.

 * All data structures and algorithms are implemented in *pure Julia*.